9 Ways to Experience New Orleans on a Budget

 9. WALK DOWN BOURBON STREET

-This street is overflowing with restaurants, bars, and burlesque clubs, making it a magnet for bachelor and bachelorette parties and other types of celebrations.
-Jazz and other lively types of music drift into the street, enticing passersby to go inside and investigate further.
+This street is overflowing with restaurants, bars, and burlesque clubs, making it a magnet for bachelor and bachelorette parties and other celebrations.
+Jazz and other lively music drift into the street, enticing passersby to go inside and investigate further.

 Bourbon Street has become synonymous with New Orleans since it’s been featured in so many movies.
-However, its worth a visit even if its just so you can say you’ve been there.
-It also has a past rich with history.
+However, it’s worth a visit, even if it’s just so you can say you’ve been there.
+It also has a rich history.

 [su_gmap height=”300″ address=”New Orleans, Louisiana”]